jcyesc/linux-kernel-development-101/labs/kernel-intro/ch20-memory-allocation/README.md

 # Chapter 20 - Memory Allocation

-This chapter discuesses the different types of memory allocation.
+This chapter discusses the different types of memory allocation.
 The list of the topics is below:

 - Requesting and Releasing Pages